Julius H. Comroe Jr.: Career

 In 1957 Comroe moved to the University of California, San Francisco to become Director of its new Cardiovascular Research Institute (CVRI) and professor of physiology.
-From 1957-1973 he continued his research into cardiac and pulmonary function.
+From 1957 to 1973 he continued his research into cardiac and pulmonary function.
 At the same time, he developed a highly respected program for postdoctoral training and teaching in medicine and physiology.
 As a medical educator he emphasized the interdisciplinarity of science, the importance of basic research, and the integration of research into clinical departments.
 In 1974 he stepped down as director and was named the Morris Herzstein Professor of Biology.